How to Untangle Long, Fine Hair: Best Tips for Detangling Matted Hair

 Fine hair, as with all hair types, comes with its pros and cons.
-It bleaches beautifully in the sun for natural summer highlights and offers a care-free, windswept look.
-It's easy to straighten and curl, and easy to dye, but it's also easy to damage.
+It offers a care-free, windswept look, is easy to straighten and curl, can be easy to dye, but it's also easy to damage.

 The Cons of Having Fine Hair